fenok/articles/ssr-data-fetching/ssr-data-fetching.en.md

 Thanks to asynchronous rendering, either method will result in a single render in any environment (we're not counting intermediate rerenders of suspended components).

+All other mentioned pros and cons will remain the same.

 ## To summarize

 |                                                  | Fetch-on-Render                                                  | Fetch-Then-Render                                                                                           | Render-as-You-Fetch                                                                  |